mgautierfr/rustest/README.md

 }
 ```

-I have found not test framework allowing to have teardown on global fixtures.
+I have found no test framework allowing to have teardown on global fixtures.
 Storing the running process in a static LazyLock allow to have a simple "fixture" but, as statics are not drop, no
 teardown either.